TaylanUB/scheme-srfis/README.md

   make modifications.
 This is because some reference implementations change ad-hoc without version control; we want to know what version we forked.

+- Put test suites into a file named `n.test.scm`.
+These should be R7RS programs, but not libraries.

 - Follow Riastradh's Lisp Style Rules for new code:
   <http://mumble.net/~campbell/scheme/style.txt>